nourollahi86-hub/Quiz-site/replit.md

 This is an educational web application that enables instructors to create True/False quizzes and students to complete them.
 The platform features a simple, clean interface inspired by Linear and Notion, prioritizing clarity and efficiency for both instructors managing questions and students taking quizzes.

-The application uses a role-based authentication system where instructors authenticate with a randomly generated password (displayed in console), while students simply enter their name to participate.
-Questions are managed entirely in-memory for simplicity.
+The application uses a role-based authentication system where instructors authenticate with a fixed password ("ZQY0H4"), while students simply enter their name to participate.
+Questions are managed in-memory, while student responses are automatically saved to Google Sheets for instructor access and analysis.

 ## User Preferences